FredReeva/falling-notes/README.md

 Enjoy!

-PS: Here we provide a short [demo](https://youtu.be/KQRXkWLWtYU) of the app.
+PS: Here we provide a short [demo](https://youtu.be/KQRXkWLWtYU) of the app, or you can try [Falling Notes](https://fredreeva.github.io/falling-notes/) yourself!

 ## Part 1: Graphical User Interface